bdobyns/qauto-generator/ReadMe.md

 * takes the same arguments, but processes a csv file to make sure it works.
 * barry-qauto-5818-runner.sh $DEVCREDENTIALS -i filename.csv | tee filtered.csv
+* also takes -q to produce output without quotes